 Yes we know we're biased but our own beach just two minutes walk away is definitely one of the best.
 It's a mixture of sand, shingle and rock and very popular with swimmers, paddleboarders and even scuba divers which says something about the crystal clear water.
 Its outlook over to Thatcher Rock and Hope's Nose is one of the best and in the early morning and evening the light is simply magical.
 The beach is one used by locals rather than visitors and so rarely gets crowded even in summer.
 It also has a great little cafe (licensed!) which is a popular haunt for locals all year round.

 Just five minutes by car or around an hour if accessed via the South West Coastal Path, this intimate little bay is another local gem with a cafe and large promenade where you laze away the day on deckchairs for hire.

 Torquay, Devon, TQ1 3TG

-If you don't mind heading a little further afield, on the other side of Dartmouth you'll two more beaches which are spectacular in different ways.
+If you don't mind heading a little further afield, on the other side of Dartmouth you'll come across two more beaches which are spectacular in different ways.
 Blackpool Sands (that's the beach in the picture at the top of the page) and Slapton Sands both of which are well worth a visit.
-Indeed, with over 22 miles of coastline South Devon has more than its fair share of lovely beaches so do make them most of them.
-And no matter the weather they are beautiful come rain or shine and out of high season you'll often find you'll them to yourself!
+Indeed, with over 22 miles of coastline South Devon has more than its fair share of lovely beaches so do make the most of them.
+And no matter the weather they are beautiful come rain or shine, and out of high season you'll often find you'll have them to yourself!
 In a word magical.